AliceEltDlt/aliceeltdlt.github.io/_teaching/2022-fall-teaching.md

 ---

-Course focusing on ethical dilemmas faced by professionals in the financial industry.
+This course focuses on ethical dilemmas faced by professionals in the financial industry.
 Based on case studies of real events, illustrated through various kinds of transgressions.
 Also study what regulators and firms have put in place to mitigate these issues and propose some guiding principles for individuals.

 ### Content
 1. Most notorious examples of financial crime